Ragerlab/Script_for_The-Environmental-Neuroactive-Chemicals-List-of-Prioritized-Substances/README.md

 **Experiment_1**- Dataset aggregation, filtering, and ranking to identify set of 1,827 chemicals for further examination, including 250 priority “ENRICH” chemicals.

 **Experiment_2**- High-throughput toxicokinetic analysis of chemicals identified in **Experiment_1** to investigate which substances reach urine.
 Additionally, an empirical decision tree of toxicokinetic parameters is generated to bin chemicals based on an estimated fraction of the parent compound excreted.

+**Experiment_3**- Investigation into human use profiles of the 250 ENRICH chemicals.